International Travel Regulations and Considerations

 When leaving the country, everything taken is an export, including devices, software, and data.

-It is the traveler’s responsibility to ensure that their electronic devices and presentations do not contain any export-controlled technical data or other export-controlled information.
+It is the traveler’s responsibility to ensure that their electronic devices and presentations do not contain any export-controlled technical data or technology.

-You cannot take ITAR-controlled articles, technical data, or software (considered to be technical data as per ITAR) without a license from the State Department.
+You cannot take ITAR-controlled articles, technical data, or software without a license from the State Department.

 Tangible items developed through fundamental research are still subject to the ITAR and EAR.